 Now, Reactor # 4 is a massive structure as following the 1986 disaster a concrete and steel “sarcophagus” was built around the site to contain the radioactive materials inside.
 One problem – the sarcophagus is beginning to crack and leak.
 However, we were assured that the government of Ukraine is “working on the problem”.

-And so this is what remains of the infamous reactor, in its sarchophagus-bound glory (to view an image with much higher resolution, scroll down to the last image of Reactor # 4 and click on it)…
+And so this is what remains of the infamous reactor, in its sarchophagus-bound glory (click on the image to view it with much higher resolution)…

 At the moment all that can be seen of Reactor No 4 is a building encased in concrete: there appears to be no human element at all.